reald/pq2gps/README.md

 Next you need the program gpsbabel (http://www.gpsbabel.org/download.html version >=1.3.5).
 Download and install to your desired directory.

-Copy the files pq2gps.bat, updateiconswin.exe, wpts2gps.bat, wpt2.style and wpt3.style to the same (!) directory.
+Copy the files pq2gps.bat, updateiconswin.exe, wpts2gps.bat, wpt2.style and wpt3.style into the same (!) directory.

+Create two links (drag and drop while holding left alt key) in your sendto folder ([systemdrive] / Users / [username] / AppData / Roaming / Microsoft / Windows / SendTo /) for pq2gps.bat and wpts2gps.bat.

 Sending a pocket query to the gps receiver (windows):
 =====================================================
 Plug in your device and power it on.
 Unzip a pocket query.

-Click on 123456.gpx with right mouse button and choose "open with...".
-Choose "pq2gps.bat" as program.
-The pocket query will be processed and sent to your gps device.
-Important: Do NOT choose the option "always open filetype with this program"!
-The "open with..." option might disappear!

-To send waypoints: Right mouse click on 123456-wpts.gpx, "open with..." and choose "wpts2gps.bat" as program.
-The waypoints will be sent but without touching the icons.

-Better but more complicated alternative:
-Create 2 links in your sendto folder to pq2gps.bat and wpts2gps.bat.
-Click on 123456.gpx with right mouse button and choose "send to..." pq2gps.bat for PQ or wpts2gps.bat for waypoints.
+Right click on 123456.gpx and choose "send to..." pq2gps.bat for Pocket Querys or wpts2gps.bat for waypoints.

 Other operating systems:
 ========================